 - Three hammers

 The space in which we live should be for the person we are becoming now, not for the person we were in the past.Marie Kondo the life changing magic of tidying up

 What is the difference between decluttering and minimalism?

-You’ve read the book about de cluttering and followed the minimalist decluttering tips to the letter, but your house just keeps getting cluttered again and you cant understand why, right?
+You’ve read the book about de-cluttering and followed the minimalist decluttering tips to the letter, but your house keeps getting cluttered again, and you can’t understand why right?

 How to become minimalist

-Is it to be able to treasure the items you love?
+- Is it to be able to see and treasure the items you love?

 Becoming a minimalist is about not buying or keeping stuff you don’t need or use, it’s about getting rid of the extra stuff and not buying anymore!

 Let’s be known for the lives we live, not the things we can buy.Joshua Becker clutter free with kids